 However, if you only have a few things, ask yourself if you should even hire packers or just find the time to do it yourself.

-Before booking movers who pack your things, stop and consider whether the service is really worth it for the amount of items and free time you have.
+Before hiring professional packers, stop and consider whether the service is really worth it for the amount of items and free time you have.
 What else is included?
 Are there any extra charges?

-In a bind?
-Reach out to us and we’ll accommodate you however we can!
+If you’re in a bind, reach out to us and we’ll accommodate you however we can!